metno/genchem/doc/GenChemDoc_quickstart.rst

 At this stage, one can try compiling a chemical scheme.
 With the example of EmChem19a, and now from our tmp_work directory, try::

+  cd tmp_work

   ./do.testChems  EmChem19a

-This script will run GenChem.py on the EmChem19a scheme (also adding a few extra reactions from a helper BoxAero mechanism), run "make", and then run the resulting box-model code.
-Results will appear in one log-file (RES.EmChem19a, way too wordy!), and as comma-separated results in the Output directory:  file boxEmChem19a.csv.
+This script will run GenChem.py on the EmChem19a scheme (also adding a few extra reactions from helper BoxAero, BoxBVOCemis and BoxDep mechanisms), run "make", and then run the resulting box-model code.
+Results will appear in one log-file (e.g. RES.EmChem19a), and as comma-separated results in the Output directory (set in do.testChems):  OUTPUTS_TEST/boxEmChem19a.csv.
 This file is readable with e.g. libreoffice.
-Plot scripts are also available (see BELOW), for easy visualisation and comparison of these csv results.
+Plot scripts are also available (see next section), for easy visualisation and comparison of these csv results.

 The ``CM_`` and ``CMX_`` fortran files produced by this process are saved in directories, e.g.  here in  ``ZCMBOX_EmChem19a``.
 These files could be used in the EMEP model if wanted, but usually the more complex script emep_setup.py (described below) is used for that.
 (Hence we reserve the prefix ZCMBOX for files created by do.testChems and ZCM for those created with emep\_setup.py, see below.)

 Now, if one wants to compare several schemes, one can do e.g.::